 Spanning orchards and farmland, dense rainforest and historical streetscapes, the Derwent Valley is the perfect entrée to Tasmania’s west.

-- The third oldest settlement in Tasmania and just a half-hour drive from Hobart, New Norfolk features historical buildings and some of the island’s best antique shopping.
+The third-oldest settlement in Tasmania and just a half-hour drive from Hobart, New Norfolk features historical buildings and some of the island’s best antique shopping.
 Treasure hunters are spoilt for choice, with options including Drill Hall Emporium, Willow Court Antique Centre and Ring Road Antique Centre.
-Explore the peaceful town on foot, enjoying views of the snaking River Derwent and surrounding mountains.
+Pick up a coffee (or a book) at Black Swan and explore the peaceful town on foot, enjoying views of the snaking River Derwent and surrounding mountains.
+Or see New Norfolk from the water with Derwent Valley SUP or Pedalmore.

-- In Mount Field National Park, Tasmania's oldest national park, grab coffee and a snack at Waterfalls Cafe and Gallery then take your pick of wilderness walks.
-Stand-out short walks include Russell Falls and Tall Trees; or take the unsealed road to Lake Dobson to stretch the legs further on the Tarn Shelf or Pandani Grove tracks.
+In Mount Field National Park, Tasmania's oldest national park, grab coffee and a snack at Waterfalls Cafe and Gallery then take your pick of wilderness walks.
+Stand-out short walks across the lower slopes include Russell Falls and Tall Trees; or take the unsealed road to Lake Dobson to stretch the legs further on the Tarn Shelf or Pandani Grove tracks.

-- Overnight near the national park at the likes of Tyenna River Cottage or Hamlet Downs , or return to New Norfolk for an evening of country hospitality at Explorers Lodge or Glen Derwent Heritage Retreat.
+Overnight near the national park at the likes of Tyenna River Cottage or in glamping style at Truffle Lodge, or return to New Norfolk for an evening of country hospitality at the Woodbridge or Glen Derwent Heritage Retreat.

-- If mountain biking isn’t your thing, visit nearby Junee Cave State Reserve for a short walk to the cave entrance where the Junee River rises to the surface after flowing 30 kilometres through an extensive cave system.
-Or join a local wildlife tour to see some of Tasmania’s favourite native animals, including platypus, echidnas and wedge-tailed eagles.
+If mountain biking isn’t your thing, visit nearby Junee Cave State Reserve for a short walk to the cave entrance where the Junee River rises to the surface after flowing 30km through an extensive cave system.
+Or walk to Marriotts Falls, a 5km return walk heading along the Tyenna River and through magnificent ferns and forest to a tall waterfall.

-- See Tasmania’s forest giants at the Styx Tall Trees Conservation Area and gaze up at magnificent mountain ash, the world’s tallest flowering plant, easily accessible via a short walking track.
+See Tasmania’s forest giants at the Styx Tall Trees Conservation Area and gaze up at magnificent mountain ash, one of the world’s tallest flowering plants, easily accessible via a short walking track.

-- Buckle up for the southern hemisphere's highest commercial abseil at Gordon Dam with Aardvark Adventures.
-This 140-metre sheer drop in the Tasmanian Wilderness World Heritage Area will set your heart racing.
+Buckle up for the Southern Hemisphere's highest commercial abseil at Gordon Dam with Aardvark Adventures.
+This 140m sheer drop in the Tasmanian Wilderness World Heritage Area will set your heart racing.
+Or simply stand atop the dam wall for a heady rush of its own.

-- Heights not your thing?
+Heights not your thing?
 Join a local tour and spend the day exploring Lake Pedder by kayak with Tassie Bound; or head to Red Knoll Lookout on the unsealed Scotts Peak Dam Road for 360-degree views of the south-west wilderness.
 The scenery is unlike anywhere else, so have the camera ready, and check out the short and easy Creepy Crawly Nature Trail through the rainforest.
+The Twisted Sister Track is another short walk to a soaring mountain ash tree.

-- On the way back to Hobart, make the most of the Derwent Valley's wineries and breweries dotted along the route, including Derwent Estate, Stefano Lubiana and Two Metre Tall Farmhouse Ale & Cider.
+On the way back to Hobart, make the most of the Derwent Valley's wineries and breweries dotted along the route, including Derwent Estate, Stefano Lubiana, Welcome Swallow Brewery and Two Metre Tall Farmhouse Ale & Cider.